Hisaacs/Readme-Generator/README.md

 # Questions

-If you have any questions about the repo, please contact Hisaacs directly hisaacs@gmail.com.
+If you have any questions about the repo, please contact hisaacs directly hisaacs@gmail.com.

 # Acknowledgements

 * Trilogy Education & UWA Coding Bootcamp - for making this bootcamp possible.
 * Instructors Luca, Sam and Renata - for spending time in teaching and sharing their knowledge.